CiscoDevNet/iOAM/README.md

   record the path a packet takes with a fixed amount of added data.

-- The ability to detect whether any nodes were skipped while recording in-band OAM information (i.e., in-band OAM is not supported or not enabled on those nodes).
+- The ability to detect whether any nodes were skipped while recording in-situ OAM information (i.e., in-situ OAM is not supported or not enabled on those nodes).

 - The ability to actively process information in the packet, for